Kushaalkumar-pothula/MAGNETO-Code/README.md

 git clone https://github.com/Kushaalkumar-pothula/MAGNETO-Code.git
 cd MAGNETO-Code
 ```
 Now you should have the MAGNETO code successfully installed on your computer.
+Now you can proceed to running the code using the commands described in the section below.

 ## Usage
 To run the code, you must have NumPy and Matplotlib already installed.